 Do you feel like your employer is constantly ripping you off?
-Does your employer have an unconventional pay system that doesn’t pay by the hour?
-Is your employer constantly nickeling and diming you on pay?
+Does your employer have an alternative payment system that doesn’t pay by the hour?
+Is your employer frequently nickeling and diming you on pay?
 Your employer may be denying you minimum wage pay or contract wages.

 Failure to Pay Minimum Wage

-Under this same law, employees are entitled to, along with the wages that have been unlawfully withheld, liquidated damages equal to the amount of the underpaid minimum wages plus interest.
-This means that the amount of unpaid minimum wages is doubled as a penalty against the employer.
-Liquidated damages for failure to pay minimum wage serves as a penalty against employers who engage in wage theft and denying the minimum amount of pay required by law to their employees.
+Under this same law, employees are entitled to, along with the unlawfully withheld wages, liquidated damages equal to the amount of the underpaid minimum wages plus interest.
+Liquidated damages mean that the amount of unpaid minimum wages is doubled as a penalty against the employer.
+Liquidated damages serve as a penalty against employers who engage in wage theft.

 Attorney Fees, Interests, and Costs in Minimum Wage Claims